lilyhe123/WLSOnDocker/test.md

 $ kubectl delete -f k8s/pv.yml
 $ kubectl delete -f k8s/secrets.yml
 ```
+Or you can run clean.sh to do the cleanup in one command.
 And then delete all files under volume directories via `rm -rf *` to clean up all persistent data.

+##COPYRIGHT Copyright (c) 2014-2017 Oracle and/or its affiliates.
+All rights reserved.